Raja-Junaid/Raja-Junaid/README.md

 # Hi there, I'm Raja Junaid 👋
-I'm a front-end developer with expertise in HTML, CSS, TailwindCSS, SASS, JavaScript, Git, and GitHub.
+I'm a front-end developer with expertise in React JS, Next.js, TailwindCSS, SASS, JavaScript, Git, and GitHub.
 I am passionate about creating clean and modern user interfaces and enjoy working with the latest web technologies.

 ## About Me
 🌱 I’m currently learning React and Next.js <br>